tomordonez/tomordonez.github.io/_posts/2017-09-17-blackbelt-sourcing-github.md

     $ echo -e "\x79\x61\x73" | cat

-You will be able to transform from hex to ASCII.

-    $ echo -e supports the following escape sequence:
+You will be able to transform from hex to ASCII. `echo -e` supports the following escape sequence:

+    \×HH

-    \xHH   the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)
+The eight-bit character whose value is the hexadecimal value HH (one or two hex digits)

 If you add this to a script you will be able to batch convert all the emails into human readable text.

-d this to a script you will be able to batch convert all the emails into human readable text.